-The biggest advantage of a routine is that it creates touchpoints throughout your busy days that let your brain know when familiar things are going to happen.
+The most significant advantage of a routine is that it creates touchpoints throughout your busy days that let your brain know when familiar things will happen.

 It’s safe to say that most of us start to feel the holiday buzz as back to school is well underway.
-It’s a good idea to check in with your routine at the end of September and see how it is working for you and your family.
+It’s a good idea to check in with your routine at the end of September and see how it works for you and your family.

 Your meal planning will most likely change as well.
-Not only we’re looking for slow-cooked, comfort foods but the available vegetables are changing forcing us to update the menu.
+We’re looking for slow-cooked comfort foods, but the available vegetables are changing, forcing us to update the menu.

-Finally, your closet will ask for a change and now it’s a great time to declutter your closet and the kids’ closets too!
-Small items can be sent to donation and you can make a list of what the kiddos will need for the colder months ahead.
+Finally, your closet will ask for a change, and now it’s a great time to declutter your and the kids’ closet!
+You can donate small items and list what the kiddos will need for the colder months ahead.

-If you have a hard time letting go of the kids’ clothing (I know, they grow so fast!), you may find it easier if you find a family in need to give their clothes to.
-It’s very comforting to know people who need will make great use of things you loved and cared.
+If you have difficulty letting go of the kids’ clothing (I know, they grow so fast!), you may find it easier if you find a family needing to give their clothes to.
+It’s comforting to know people who need will make great use of things you love and care for.

 Make any adjustments you need to before the holidays get underway.